LeenJooken/RFMCollaborationMiner/README.md

 # RFM Collaboration Miner

-RFM Collaboration Miner is a project that extracts and constructs a collaboration graph from an event log and calculates RFM values for both the resources and collaboration relationships.
+RFM Collaboration Miner is a project that extracts and constructs a collaboration network from an event log and calculates RFM values for both the resources and collaboration relationships.

-Code is still under construction, documentation on usage etc. will be provided soon.
+Documentation on usage etc. will be provided soon.

 ## Supported input formats